 Schedule an Appointment with our My Charlotte Veterinarian near me,

 Keeping your pets healthy and active throughout their life may require surgical procedures.
 Depending on the needs of your pet and the situation, our My Charlotte Veterinarian, can recommend different solutions to address an emergency.
 For more details about different treatment options for your pets or to set up an appointment to spay or neuter a young pet, call us at (704) 703-2300.

 Spay and Neuter Pet Surgery

 Our Carmel Road Animal Hospital, My Charlotte Veterinarian pet services have always focused on preventing health problems.
 And one of the best things pet owners can do to prevent unnecessary suffering is to schedule spay and neuter surgery.
-Our team make every effort to ensure your pet's safety and comfort before, during and after surgery.
+Our team makes every effort to ensure your pet's safety and comfort before, during and after surgery.
 Our veterinary hospital has complete in-house surgery and laboratory facilities so that all tests can be quickly evaluated.
-Our digital radiographs, monitors help us perform these surgeries with precision for quick healing.
+Our digital radiographs monitors help us perform these surgeries with precision for quick healing.

 Taking Care of Your Pet After Surgery

 Pain management after surgery is very important, even when the surgery is completely routine such as in the case of spays and neuters.
 Just because your pet sails through his or her surgery does not mean treatment is over.
 There will be some home care needed, including providing pain management and looking for any unusual signs and symptoms in your pet or at the site of the surgery.

 There are several pain medication options available for your pet, including anti-inflammatories, opioids, and steroids.
 Our veterinarians in Canton will explain all of the options to you during your visit and explain how the medications are administered.